Cyber Security Course

 About Cyber Security Course 2023

 Cyber security is a specialty of information technology (IT) that is considered a subfield of computer science.
-Cyber security course aims to equip students with the knowledge and skills to protect computer operating systems, networks, and data from cyber-attacks.
-Cyber security as a profession is evolving over the years, and the reason for that is the rising rate of cybercrime.
+Cyber security course aims to provide students with the knowledge and skills to protect computer operating systems, networks, and data from cyber-attacks.
+Cyber-security as a profession is evolving over the years, and the reason for that is the rising rate of cybercrime.

-Any industry that processes online transactions or transports sensitive data needs a cybersecurity expert to protect their data from such delinquents.
-Cyberspace is a common platform that can be accessed by anyone from any corner of the globe, and the scope of cybersecurity is equally spread across the globe.
+Any industry processing online transactions or handling sensitive data requires a cybersecurity expert to safeguard its information from cyber threats.
+Cyberspace is accessible to everyone worldwide, and the need for cybersecurity is global.
 Candidates pursuing a career in cybersecurity can pursue the degree, diploma, or certification programs offered at the undergraduate (UG) and postgraduate (PG) levels.

 Cyber Security Eligibility Criteria